Delta CEO: We’ll Fly Over Trump’s Mexico Border Wall - Global Atlanta

 “We’ve grown over 40 percent our seat share over the last few years; we’ve done so profitably, and in so doing we’ve created countless opportunities for a lot of people like myself to grow within this company and to really better themselves,” said Mr. Ferri, who was born in Uruguay.

-Many Delta employees were among the hundreds of attendees at the Hispanic Corporate Council of Atlanta event.
+Many Delta employees were among the hundreds of attendees at the Hispanic Corporate Council of Atlanta event, which allowed members to network with top executives from Kaiser Permanente, IBM and other companies.

 Learn more about the organization here.